 Stack up those running backs and wide receivers.
 At this point it will begin to be permissible to look at someone with high upside.
-But if you're thin at a position, say WR, then look no further than Golden Tate who is a PPR goldmine in the seventh round.
+But if you haven't filled all your skill starting roster slots this is the round to wrap that up.

 Some bargains should be available from round 8 on, depending on what you are looking for.
 Every year there are players who break out that nobody had heard of before the season.
 Start looking for players with ability and opportunity.
-Maybe Hunter Henry breaks out or Marshawn Lynch has one last productive season.
-Grab as many wideouts and running backs as you can, but be sure that you have a backup to your tight end before the end of the draft.
+Grab as many wide receivers and running backs as you can, but be sure that you have a backup to your tight end before the end of the draft.
 This is particularly useful if your league allows tight ends at the flex position.

 It is going to seem like things are really thinning out toward the end of the draft, because they are.
-Just be sure that the players that you are grabbing now have some upside.
-Chris Ivory is a talented back, but he is in a serious committee in Jacksonville which limits his appeal.
-Take someone with some potential instead.
-In my mock I was able to get Thomas Rawls in this round.
-He may not beat out Eddie Lacy, but there is limitless potential there.
+Just be sure that the players that you are grabbing now have upside.
+Not deep ball upside, this is a PPR league.
+Take someone with some potential like a 3rd year possession WR or an upside RB2.
+We have over 100 "upside/sleeper" picks in our draft guide to help you make these tough choices.

 If you need a backup tight end still that is a possibility.
 Otherwise just go with the best available player.
 I don’t like handcuffs but if you do then have at it now.